Makuria: Christianity

 After this point the exact course of Makurian Christianity is much disputed.
-It is clear that by ca. 710 Makuria had become officially Coptic and loyal to the Coptic Patriarch of Alexandria; the king of Makuria became the defender of the patriarch of Alexandria, occasionally intervening militarily to protect him, as Kyriakos did in 722.
-This same period saw Melkite Makuria absorb the Coptic Nobatia, and historians have long wondered why the conquering state adopted the religion of its rival.
+It is clear that by c.
+710 Makuria had become officially Coptic and loyal to the Coptic patriarch of Alexandria; the king of Makuria became the defender of the patriarch of Alexandria, occasionally intervening militarily to protect him, as Kyriakos did in 722.
+This same period saw Melkite Makuria absorb the Coptic Nobatia, historians have long wondered why the conquering state adopted the religion of its rival.
 It is fairly clear that Egyptian Coptic influence was far stronger in the region, and that Byzantine power was fading, and this might have played a role.
 Historians are also divided on whether this was the end of the Melkite/Coptic split as there is some evidence that a Melkite minority persisted until the end of the kingdom.

 Church infrastructure

 The Makurian church was divided into seven bishoprics: Kalabsha, Qupta, Qasr Ibrim, Faras, Sai, Dongola, and Suenkur.
-Unlike Ethiopia, it appears that no national church was established and all seven bishops reported directly to the Coptic Patriarch of Alexandria.
-The bishops were appointed by the Patriarch, not the king, though they seem to have largely been local Nubians rather than Egyptians.
+Unlike Ethiopia, it appears that no national church was established and all seven bishops reported directly to the Coptic patriarch of Alexandria.
+The bishops were appointed by the patriarch, not the king, though they seem to have largely been local Nubians rather than Egyptians.